History of Dick Vitale in Timeline

 January 7, 2009: First NBA Game Since 1984

-On January 7, 2009, Dick Vitale called his first NBA game on television since the 1984 NBA playoffs, commentating on a Miami Heat versus Denver Nuggets game with Dan Shulman.
+On January 7, 2009, Dick Vitale called his first NBA game on television since the 1984 NBA playoffs, commentating a game between the Miami Heat and the Denver Nuggets alongside Dan Shulman.

 2009: Called Close to a Thousand Games

-2010: Discontinuation of NCAA Basketball Video Game Series
+2010: End of NCAA Basketball Video Game Series

-In February 2015, ESPN removed Dick Vitale from covering the Duke-UNC basketball game, ending a long streak since 1979.
+In February 2015, ESPN removed Dick Vitale from covering the Duke-UNC basketball game, ending his streak of covering every televised game since 1979.

-December 2021: Diagnosed with Dysplasia and Lost Voice
+December 2021: Diagnosed With Dysplasia and Vocal Cord Lesions

-In December 2021, Dick Vitale was diagnosed with pre-cancerous dysplasia and ulcerous lesions on his vocal cords, resulting in a four-month loss of voice after surgeries.
+In December 2021, Dick Vitale was diagnosed with pre-cancerous dysplasia and ulcerous lesions on his vocal cords, leading to a four-month loss of voice after surgeries.

-In January 2022, Dick Vitale announced he would take the remainder of the season off to rest his voice before undergoing planned vocal surgery.
+In January 2022, Dick Vitale announced that he would take the remainder of the season off to rest his voice and undergo planned vocal surgery, missing the rest of the college basketball games that season.

 August 2022: Declared Cancer Free

-In August 2022, Dick Vitale announced that his doctors had officially declared him "cancer free".
+In August 2022, Dick Vitale announced that his doctors had declared him "cancer free".

-In July 2023, Dick Vitale announced that he had been diagnosed with laryngeal cancer and would undergo six weeks of radiation therapy.
+In July 2023, Dick Vitale announced his diagnosis with laryngeal cancer and would undergo six weeks of radiation therapy.

 June 28, 2024: Diagnosed with Lymph Node Cancer